nobrefelipe/weddy-app/README.md

 ```
 STATUS: working in progress
-COMMENTS: trying to come out with a good commeting system.
+COMMENTS: trying to come out with a good commeting system to avoid messing with the widget chain
 see: lib/app/modules/home/widgets/guest_scrollable_list.dar
 ```